Elive2/OriginalBeat/docs/CodingGuidelines.md

 - Thou shalt always maintain a stable master branch.
 - Thou shalt commit early and often
-- Thou shalt not commit data files or node_modules.
+- Thou shalt not commit data files or node_modules or their virtual environment
 - Thou shalt use detailed commit messages, explaining exactly what was done

 # Files: